-For the Group as a whole Allsop LLP, a firm of independent chartered surveyors, valued the Group's property portfolio at 30 September 2017, 31 March 2017, 30 September 2016 and 31 March 2016.
+For the Group as a whole Allsop LLP, a firm of independent chartered surveyors, valued the Group's property portfolio at 30 September 2018 (subject to the above paragraph), 31 March 2018, 30 September 2017 and 31 March 2017.
 On each of these dates Allsop LLP performed a full valuation of 25% of the Group's properties (including site inspections) and a desktop valuation of the remainder, such that all properties owned by the Group have been inspected and valued over the two-year period.
 The valuations, using assumptions regarding yield rates, void levels and comparable market transactions, were undertaken in accordance with the Royal Institution of Chartered Surveyors Appraisal and Valuation Standards on the basis of market value.
 Market value is defined as the estimated amount for which a property should exchange on the date of valuation between a willing buyer and a willing seller in an arm's length transaction, after proper marketing wherein the parties had each acted knowledgeably, prudently and without compulsion.